Pat Buttram

 Maxwell Emmett "Pat" Buttram (June 19, 1915 – January 8, 1994) was an American character actor.
-Buttram was known for playing the sidekick of Gene Autry and for playing the character of Mr. Haney in the television series Green Acres.
-He had a distinctive voice that, in his own words, "never quite made it through puberty."
+He was known for playing the sidekick of Gene Autry and for playing the character of Mr. Haney in the television series Green Acres.
+He is primarily remembered for his distinctive voice, which "has been described as sounding like a handful of gravel thrown in a Mix-Master."

 Early life

-Buttram was born on June 19, 1915, in Addison, Alabama, to Wilson McDaniel Buttram, a Methodist minister, and his wife Mary Emmett Maxwell.
+Buttram was born on June 19, 1915, in Addison, Alabama, to Wilson McDaniel Buttram, a Methodist minister, and his wife, Mary Emmett Maxwell.
 He had an older brother, Augustus McDaniel Buttram, and five other elder siblings.
-When "Pat" Buttram was a year old, his father was transferred to Nauvoo, Alabama.
-Buttram graduated from Mortimer Jordan High School, then located in Morris, Alabama, then entered Birmingham–Southern College to study for the Methodist ministry.
+When young "Pat", as he was called, was a year old, his father was transferred to Nauvoo, Alabama.
+Buttram graduated from Mortimer Jordan High School, then located in Morris, Alabama, and entered Birmingham–Southern College to study for the Methodist ministry.